griffio/sqldelight-bm25-module-app/README.md

 CREATE INDEX documents_embedding_bm25 ON Documents USING bm25 (embedding bm25_ops);
 ```

+To calculate the BM25 score (real type) between a bm25vector and a query, you’ll first need a document set.
+Once that’s in place, you can use the <&> operator to perform the calculation.

 ```sql
 rankDocuments:
 SELECT id, passage, embedding <&> to_bm25query('documents_embedding_bm25', :document, 'Bert') AS rank